jonmikeli/azureiotdevicesimulator5-dps/docs/HowTo.md

 You can use the source code to compile the application and use it as a regular C# .NET 5 Console application.
 This may be enough if you need the simulator as a development tool.

-If you need instead reusable simulator and create more than one instance of the simulator, you will probably prefer to containerize the simulator.
+If you need instead a reusable simulator and create more than one instance of the simulator, you will probably prefer to containerize it.
 This may be particularly interesting if you want to create a set of simulated devices.
 [This folder](https://github.com/jonmikeli/azureiotdevicesimulator5-dps/tree/master/containers) contains same examples about how to do that.

 ## Docker prerequisites